 Coverage in the city and county

-Dublin has very solid mobile coverage.
-The city center, Temple Bar, Trinity College, and the Docklands area have 4G and 5G without a problem, and Irish networks cover both the city and the surrounding county well.
+Dublin has very solid mobile coverage, among the best you'll find on a European getaway.
+The city center, Temple Bar, Trinity College, and the Docklands area have 4G and 5G without interruptions, and Irish networks cover both the city and the surrounding county well.

-- City center and tourist areas: excellent signal, ideal for maps, reservations, and stories.
+- City center and tourist areas: excellent signal, ideal for maps, last-minute bookings, and uploading photos instantly.

-- Day trips (Howth, Malahide, cliffs): good coverage in towns and on train or DART routes.
+- Day trips (Howth, Malahide, cliffs): good coverage in coastal towns and on DART train routes, which run along the coast from Connolly to Howth or Bray.

-- Rural routes to the west (Wicklow, Glendalough): generally good coverage, with some weaker sections between mountains.
+- Rural routes south (Wicklow, Glendalough): generally good coverage, with some weak spots when the valley closes in between mountains, especially near the old Glendalough monastery.

-If your plan is only Dublin and its surroundings, you won't miss anything.
-And since the eSIM covers all of Ireland, you can use it just as well if you decide to take a trip to the Cliffs of Moher or Galway.
-The Ireland eSIM is valid for the capital and for any excursion around the island.
+If your plan is just Dublin and its surroundings, you won't miss anything.
+And since the eSIM covers the entire Republic of Ireland, you can use it just as well if you decide to take a day trip to the Cliffs of Moher or extend your trip to Galway.
+The Ireland eSIM works for both the capital and any outing across the island, without having to buy anything separately.

 Beware of Northern Ireland: it's not the same

-This is the detail that catches most people off guard.
-The Republic of Ireland (Dublin) and Northern Ireland (Belfast) are distinct territories: the former is in the EU and uses the euro; the latter belongs to the United Kingdom, uses the pound, and left the EU after Brexit.
-This matters for connectivity.
+This is the detail that catches most people off guard, and for good reason: on the map it looks like the same island, but for mobile purposes, they are two different worlds.
+The Republic of Ireland (Dublin) is in the European Union and uses the euro; Northern Ireland (Belfast) belongs to the United Kingdom, uses the pound, and is outside the EU after Brexit.

-If your itinerary includes a trip to Belfast or the Giant's Causeway, your Ireland eSIM may not cover the North.
-Check if the plan includes the United Kingdom or carry a separate eSIM for that part.
+If your itinerary includes a jump to Belfast or the Giant's Causeway, your Ireland eSIM will not cover that part of the trip.
+You'll need a plan that includes the UK or a separate eSIM for the north.

-A trip to Dublin is one of the least data-consuming getaways, because almost everything is within walking distance and you'll use Wi-Fi at the hotel and in many pubs.
-Data usage is concentrated on maps, some reservations, and the photos you upload of a well-poured pint.
+A getaway to Dublin is one of those trips that consumes the least amount of data, because almost everything is within walking distance and you'll use Wi-Fi in your hotel and many pubs without even realizing it.
+The usage is concentrated on maps, some last-minute reservations, and the photos you upload of a perfectly poured pint in the right place.

 | Type of getaway | Days | Recommended GB |